Georgian Court Faculty Fellowship Award Guidelines

 Category B: Scholarship and Creativity

-Faculty remuneration* and resources needed to develop scholarship and creativity in one’s field of specialization – seed money to start new projects that one wants to try before sharing it with the students, or writing a grant proposal.
+Resources needed to develop scholarship and creativity in one’s field of specialization – seed money to start new projects that one wants to try before sharing it with the students, or writing a grant proposal.

-Faculty remuneration* and other resources to prepare publication materials – journal articles, oral/poster presentations or exhibitions.
+Resources to prepare publication materials – journal articles, oral/poster presentations or exhibitions.

 Category C: Enrichment